-Again, these must be procedures that our conceptualized Average American Everyman might encounter on a daily basis or might encounter during a routine physical or psychological examination.
+Again, these must be procedures that our conceptualized average American Everyman might encounter on a daily basis or might encounter during a routine physical or psychological examination.

 The definition distinguishes risks from routine tests or examinations.
 Having a skin growth (mole, skin cancer, warts) removed, reviewing a Beck depression scale or completing a test in a magazine or on Facebook are quite usual and pose a routine risk.
 What do lots of people do or experience on a daily basis?
-The question for a reviewer is whether an equivalence can be found that is ordinarily encountered in daily life.
+The question for an IRB reviewer is whether an equivalence can be found that is ordinarily encountered in daily life.